NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/inference_server_management.md

     server_name: str,                                           # Name of the Triton Infernce Server Instance (required).
     model_pvc_name: str                                         # Name of the PVC containing the model repository.
     load_balancer_service: bool = False,                        # Option to use a LoadBalancer instead of using NodePort service.
 If not specified, NodePort service will be utilized.
-    namespace: str = "default",                                 # Kubernetes namespace to create new workspace in.
-If not specified, workspace will be created in namespace "default".
+    namespace: str = "default",                                 # Kubernetes namespace to create new server in.
+If not specified, server will be created in namespace "default".
     server_image: str = "nvcr.io/nvidia/tritonserver:21.11-py3" # Container image to use when creating instance.
 If not specified, "nvcr.io/nvidia/tritonserver:21.11-py3" will be used.
     request_cpu: str = None,                                    # Number of CPUs to reserve for Triton instance.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     request_memory: str = None,                                 # Amount of memory to reserve for Triton instance.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.